You’ll fall in love with this gluten free banana muffins recipe. They’re perfect for breakfast or an afternoon snack.

 But that’s optional since it does take extra time to do.
 If you’re making these with the kids, have them decorate the banana muffins for you.

-That way you always have some for busy school and work mornings.
-Or as late afternoon snacks.
+This is a great way to always have some for busy mornings or as late afternoon snacks.

 More healthy breakfast recipes